bcidmora/CLSanalysis/README.md

     12. betaLat: beta value for this lattice/ensemble.
     13. fmToMev: conversion from fm to MeV.
 It is used later for the reconstruction or to plot stuff in Energy units.
     14. LatSize: This is the Lattice size (L^{3}xT, this is L)
+    15. ncfgs: Total Number of gauge configs of this ensemble to normalize the reweighting factors.
+This must be changed to the real amount one has to normalize again.
+    16. chosen_operators_list: This is the list to do the Operators analysis.
+If empty, then nothing happens, but it must be declared here.